Linguistic Structure from a Bottleneck on Sequential Information Processing: Discussion

 \paragraph{Information theory and language}

-In previous work, we derived locality in natural language from a related information-theoretic concept, the memory--surprisal tradeoff \citep{hahn2021modeling,rathi2022explaining}.
-The memory--surprisal tradeoff is a curve that describes the best achievable sequential predictability for the linguistic signal as a function of memory capacity.
-The current theory based on minimization of excess entropy is a simplification of the memory--surprisal tradeoff, effectively looking at only one part of the curve: excess entropy is the minimal memory capacity at which sequential predictability is maximized.
+Previous work\citep{hahn2021modeling} derived locality in natural language from a related information-theoretic concept, the memory--surprisal tradeoff or predictive information bottleneck curve, which describes the best achievable sequential predictability as a function of memory usage\citep{still2014information}.
+The current theory is a simplification that looks at only one part of the curve: predictive information is the minimal memory at which sequential predictability is maximized.
+A more complete information-theoretic view of language may have to consider the whole curve.

-Other work on excess entropy in natural language has focused on the long-range scaling of the $n$-gram entropy rate in connected texts, which seems to follow a (shifted) power law $h_n \sim n^{-\alpha}$ with $\alpha \approx \sfrac{1}{2}$ \citep{hilberg1990bekannte,debowski2015relaxed}.
-This scaling law implies that excess entropy for connected texts diverges as $n \rightarrow \infty$ \citep{crutchfield2003regularities,debowski2011excess}.
-The difference between this previous work and ours is that we have focused on excess entropy within single utterances, effectively considering only relatively short-range correlations.
+We join existing work attempting to explain linguistic structure on the basis of information-theoretic analysis of language as a stochastic process, for example, the study of lexical scaling laws as a function of redundancy and nonergodicity in text\citep{debowski2011vocabulary}.
+Other work on predictive information in language has focused on the long-range scaling of the $n$-gram entropy in connected texts, with results seeming to imply that the predictive information diverges\cite{debowski2011excess,debowski2015relaxed}.
+In contrast, we have focused on only single utterances, effectively considering only relatively short-range predictive information.